Neil Morrissey: Business

 Morrissey's love of Welsh poet Dylan Thomas led him to buy up numerous properties in the village of Laugharne, including the Hurst Hotel, the New Three Mariners pub and Brown's Hotel in April 2004 for £670,000.
 In October 2006, it was announced that the business had put Brown's Hotel on the market to finance the redevelopment of the Hurst Hotel, and the expansion of the private members' club, Hurst House in Covent Garden, London.

 In July 2008, with delays encountered on the construction of Hurst House-at-the-Mill, a luxury hotel in Hertfordshire due to open in 2009, the Laugharne-based assets of the Hurst House group went into a packaged administration.
 The assets were subsequently bought by new investors, resulting in the end of Morrissey's association with Laugharne.

 Morrissey part-owned the lease on the Ye Olde Punch Bowl Inn in Marton, North Yorkshire.
 From this base came the Morrissey Fox range of real ale, developed by Morrissey and chef Richard Fox which is still in production.
 In June 2009, it was reported that his Welsh pub had failed and the lease to Ye Olde Punch Bowl Inn was handed back to the owner after just 18 months on 22 October 2009.

 Morrissey avoided bankruptcy over his failed business ventures but entered an IVA.

-Morrissey now owns a chain of pubs in Staffordshire, including The Plume of Feathers in Barlaston, and later The Old Bramshall Inn in Bramshall.
+Morrissey went on to own a chain of pubs in Staffordshire, including The Plume of Feathers in Barlaston, and later The Old Bramshall Inn in Bramshall.
 The latter opened its doors as a Neil Morrissey pub on 28 June 2018, an event which Morrissey attended.
 In December 2021 the leasehold was sold and the pub was renamed 'The Butchers Arms'.